djordjevic-milan/sample-task/README.md

 > [!NOTE]
 > Deployment is tested on Ubuntu 24.04 LTS.
 Guide will follow setup on this OS.
 This setup will work fine on 16GB of RAM hardware.

 For local deployment of k8s cluster and application first we need to setup environment.
+Repository contains two separate deployment for application.
+One is k8s and another is helm deployment.

+For network policies we have separated k8s manifests.

+Database is only k8s deployment.

 ## Prerequirements